My new cookbook Big Vegan Flavor is now available!

 Make gravy ahead of time for a stress-free holiday!

-Season judiciously.
+Season judiciously

-This recipe uses low-sodium veg broth and just a couple pinches of salt because (1) you get a good amount of salty savoriness from both the soy sauce and miso, and (2) as the gravy simmers, the flavors will become concentrated.
+This recipe uses low-sodium vegetable broth and just a couple pinches of salt because (1) you get a good amount of salty savoriness from both the soy sauce and miso, and (2) as the gravy simmers, the flavors will become concentrated.

-Blend (or not) for your preferred texture.
 If you want a smooth gravy, you can blend all of the gravy.
-It will thicken quite a lot, so you can use less cornstarch or more broth.
+It will thicken quite a lot, so you will want to thin it out a bit with some broth (or water).

 I like a happy medium: blend one cup of gravy to naturally thicken and mix it with the rest of the unblended gravy.
 You get creaminess but still retain some texture from the mushrooms.